Explicit instruction and student feedback - scaffolding for success!

-This workshop links assessment, higher-order thinking and a thinking skills framework into an Explicit Instruction process.
-The design of any assessment piece begins with a task verb, such as ‘explain’, ‘design’, or ‘compare’.
-The selection of the right verb is crucial as it defines the assessment task, determines how a student will organise their thoughts and research and influences the language they will use.
+The design of any task begins with a cognitive verb, such as ‘explain’, ‘design’, or ‘compare’.
+The selection of the right verb is crucial as it defines the task, determines how a student will organise their thoughts and research and influences the language they will use.

 Time: 90 minutes - full day workshop